mmcnamarainco/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

-The dataset provided only a limited snapshot of the Kickstarters over time, as it was comprised of 1066 relevant records form 2010 to 2017.
+The dataset provided only a limited snapshot of the Kickstarters over time, as it was comprised of 1066 relevant records from 2010 to 2017.
 The dataset did not include alternative crowdfunding sources like Indiegog or GiveSendGo.
-The dataset showed some anomolies, like some categories showing no sucessful campaigns, and further investigation of the data source may be warranted.
+The dataset showed some anomalies, like some categories showing no successful campaigns, and further investigation of the data source may be warranted.

 ---
 ## Results

-Successful Kickstarter campaigns for plays start in May, and ask for either $5000 or $45,000.
+Successful Kickstarter campaigns for plays start in May and ask for either $5000 or $45,000.

 The later you start, the lower the chances of success.
-If the campaign cannot be started during the summer months, Febuary provides a bright spot, but clearly early summer optimum time.
+If the campaign cannot start during the summer months, February provides a bright spot.
+But clearly May is the optimum time to start, allowing you to run the campaign over the early summer.

 The data provided suggests that the chances of success are about the same asking for $45,000 as they are at $5000, so it would make sense to do the campaign for that amount.
 If it fails, you can always try again for the more modest goal.

 Other analyses that could provide addition insights would be to explore the relationship between average contribution and success rates.
 This would help identify campaigns that rely on large individual contributions to reach their goal.
 Additionally, comparing average contributions versus month could lead to interesting conclusions.

-Expanding our analysis beyond Kickstarter to more focused crowdfunding sites could lead to more success, but further analysis would be required to be certain.
+Expanding our analysis beyond Kickstarter to more focused crowdfunding sites could lead to more success, but further analysis is recommended to be certain. ng analysis on Kickstarter data to uncover trends